Home Electrical Safety Checklist

 The electrical system in your home has many parts and components to be aware of to ensure a safe home all year long.
 Do you know what GFCI and AFCI outlets are?
 What is whole-house surge protection?
 As part of your spring cleaning, take some time to inspect your electrical system.

-Your inspection will include checking your electrical panel, outlets and switches, wiring and circuits, GFCIs and AFCIs, outdoor circuits and HVAC wiring, and your smoke and CO detectors.
+Your professional electrical safety inspection will include checking your electrical panel, outlets and switches, wiring and circuits, GFCIs and AFCIs, outdoor circuits and HVAC wiring, and your smoke and CO detectors.